doglman/ProxmoxDashboard/documentation/Introduction.md

 So we reinstalled and during the information we reduced the amount that Proxmox could use to 100GB.
 And the install went perfectly!
 And with that, proxmox was installed onto our server and we were ready to start network configuration.

-## Section 2: Network Configuration
+## Section 2: Initial Network Configuration
 After assembling our hardware, we connected it up to Sam's home network.
 Our server PC was attached to an unmanaged network switch, which was attached to Port 4 on of his router.
 This router is the Ubiquity UniFi Dream Machine (UDM) running UniFi OS v3.1.16.
 The following configuration was done using that router's tools.

 | Interface Connection | Server Configuration |